State of the Pest Address

 When I open the oven at 4 A.M. to remove a new loaf of potato-rosemary bread, a mouse, Mus musculis musculis, falls into the perfectly calibrated gap between the bottom of the oven door and the floor of the oven.
 It emits a piercing and plaintive what-the-fuck squeak as it hangs there, suspended in the hands of god, its little mouse back and shoulders and its pissed-off mouse face telegraphing a resigned some days it don’t pay to get outta the nest.

 When my blood-curdling screams have died away and I look again – he’s gone.

 Now I’m afraid to look in the drawer under the oven.
 And my madeleine tins are stored there!
 First world problem, yourself!
 Where did the mouse come from and how did he survive the 450-degree temperature and how many years before his lifeless body passes through the maggot-and-liquefaction stages and crumbles into inert dust?

 Because I can’t just keep putting off the inaugural meeting of my In Search of Lost Time gay men’s reading group and naked tea dance, but Proust demands commitment, and that means baked goods that utilize specialized hardware.

 I start to cry.

-Sweet Judy Mother of Liza, all I want is to be restored to the halcyon days when I could enter the kitchen without my musculature primed for flight at adrenaline levels not seen since the Stone Age, and leave the kitchen without shrieking like a 12-year-old girl whose sadistic gym teacher has just confiscated her Hello, Kitty backpack and iPhone V.
+Sweet, blessèd Judy, Mother of Liza!, I intone, fingering my ben-wah balls.
+All I want is to be restored to the halcyon days when I could enter the kitchen without my musculature primed for flight at adrenaline levels not seen since the Stone Age, and leave the kitchen without shrieking like a 12-year-old girl whose sadistic gym teacher has just confiscated her Hello, Kitty backpack and iPhone 5.